OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Automation/Running-a-command-on-boot.md

 ## Running a Command on Boot {#running-a-command-on-boot}

-This article will demonstrate how you can have your Omega run commands on boot.
-This can be used in a number of applications, such as showing a welcome message on the OLED Expansion when the Omega has booted or connecting to a server of your choosing, etc. The Omega can get commands to run on boot quite easily, so let's get started!
+This article will demonstrate how you can have your Omega run commands right when it finishes booting.
+This can be used in a number of applications, such as showing a welcome message on the OLED Expansion when the Omega has booted or connecting to a server of your choosing, etc. The Omega can be set up to run commands on boot quite easily, so let's get started!

 ### Implementation

-We're going to start by writing a script that we'll use in our tutorial.
+We're going to start by writing a script that will perform the actions we would like to have happen on every boot.
 If you already have a script or a command you'd like to run on boot you can skip the "Writing a Shell Script" step.

 #### Writing a Shell Script

-Let's create our script in the `/root` directory and call it `rgb-led`:
+Let's create our script in the `/root` directory and call it `rgb-led.sh`:

 ```
-vi /root/rgb-led
+vi /root/rgb-led.sh
 ```

 > The /root directory is the best place to put your projects to ensure they don't get deleted when you update the firmware.